Stick it to the Flu® - State Health Plan FAQs

 You can visit www.shpnc.org for more information or call State Health Plan Customer Service at 1-888-234-2416.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of 6 months get a yearly flu shot.2 The flu, also known as influenza, can affect people of all ages as it spreads through the air from person to person.
-The virus can be as contagious as the common cold and is easily spread.
-You can also get the flu from those who've been exposed, but haven't yet developed symptoms.
+The Centers for Disease Control and Prevention (CDC) says that everyone over the age of 6 months should get a flu shot every year.2 The flu, also known as influenza, spreads quickly through the air from person to person.
+You can also get the flu from people who have come in contact with it, but haven't shown any symptoms.
 This means that you can be contagious and not even know it.

-While everyone should get a flu vaccine each flu season, it’s highly important that certain people get vaccinated either because they are at high risk of having serious flu-related complications including: 2
+While everyone should get a flu shot each year, it's even more important that certain people get the shot because they may get more sick from the flu than most people.
+Those people are 2

 - Children younger than five, but especially children younger than two

-- Pregnant women and women up to two weeks after the end of pregnancy
+- Women during pregnancy and up to two weeks after the end of pregnancy

 - American Indians and Alaska Natives